Sirspam/Reward-Noises/README.md

  3. Run Reward-Noises.exe (Program will run then close)
  4. Open config.json
  5. Populate config.json accordingly, check [Config.json Definitions](#Config.json-Example) for info on the config
  6. Create corresponding rewards on [Twitch.tv dashboard](https://dashboard.twitch.tv/). **Ensure that reward name matches name defined in config.json**
 6. Populate audio directory with your audio files (must be .mp3 or .wav) **Ensure that file names match names defined in config.json**

 ## Config.json Definitions
 #### app_auth
 This is a list which should contain your twitch application's ID and secret.
 If you haven't already made a twitch application it can be done on the [Twitch Developers](https://dev.twitch.tv/console/apps/create) site
+#### logging
+Set to true if you want the program to generate logs in external files
 #### logins
 This is a list which should contain the Twitch usernames of the accounts you want this lister to listen on
 #### rewards